-After creating these recordings, we fielded an experiment on Mechanical Turk.
-Each subject heard six recordings-one for each script-drawn randomly from the set of recordings created from that script.
-After listening to an audio recording, the respondents evaluated the speaker on their competence, enthusiasm, inspiration, passion, persuasion and trustworthiness.
-Finally, respondents indicated on a scale from 0 to 100 how likely they were to vote for the candidate in an election.
-In the notation of Section 4, these are $Y{ik}(g_T(t), g_A(a), \emptyset)$.
-We account for the textual contribution to respondent evaluations by only comparing recordings from the same script, t, allowing us to hold fixed the textual information used by respondents, $g_T(t)$.
-Our quantities of interest relate to average marginal component effect (AMCE, Hainmueller et al., 2014)-either for manipulations targeting a single element of $g_A(a)$, as in our edited recordings, or in multidimensional manipulations that shape multiple elements simultaneously, as in our actor encouragements.
+elements simultaneously, as in our actor encouragements.
 In each case, we present estimates that marginalize over all other uniformly randomized treatments (the uniform AMCE, De la Cuesta et al., 2022).
 We randomized both the assignment of treatment as well as the order of the thematic script presented.
 This design allows us to manipulate vocal cues directly, which has two benefits.
 First, we gain insight into which vocal mechanics impact voter perceptions.
-Next, we can observe the effects of highly varying speech in the presented audio unlike the previous experiment where natural variation between audio was minimal.
+Next, we can observe the effects of highly varying speech in the presented audio-unlike the previous experiment, where natural variation in campaign speech style was minimal.

-6.2 Evaluation by Speech Feature
+5.2 Evaluation by Speech Feature

 Our results indicate that how a candidate communicates has substantial effect on voter perception.
-First, in Figure 4, we plot average willingness to vote for each of the voice actors-a decision that was based only on a brief audio recording.
-Note here, unlike many of the contrasts in Section 5, the text is held exactly constant since actors read the same scripts.
+First, in Figure 2, we plot average willingness to vote for each of the voice actors-a decision that was based only on a brief audio recording.
+Note that here, unlike many of the contrasts in Section 4, the text is held exactly constant since actors read the same scripts.
 This figure pools over our primary treatments of interest-the effect of speech rate, pitch, volume and modulation-but demonstrates that voice alone, as determined by actor identity, has a strong effect on expressed support.
 Each actor, anonymously labeled A-J, expressed the same policy positions and manipulated their speech similarly, yet some received considerably more support than others based only on the character of their voice.
-And while we did not explicitly highlight actor gender, on average, subjects showed significantly more support for men speakers compared to women.
+And while we did not explicitly highlight actor gender, on average, subjects showed significantly more support for male speakers, compared to female counterparts.